pmpuro/ButtonEnabler/README.md

 ```

 And finally, you need to call `handleClicks()` function to start processing clicks.
+See that `handleClicks()` returns with an exception thrown in the action.
 To finish call `close()` function, for example in your Activity's `onDestroy()` life cycle function.

 ```kotlin